Icex0/HDshop/README.md

   - PostgreSQL at `172.20.0.30:5432`
   - Swagger UI accessible at `/api-doc`s (does not include the file upload API endpoints `GET and POST /api/user/<ID>/image` and `POST /api/user/<ID>/image/fetch-url`)
   - access.log can be found in docker volume `hdapp_app_logs` (or use the log monitor app)
 - Log monitor application at port `172.20.0.20:80`.
-Used for SSRF and logging of activity in HDshop
+Used for logging of activity on HDshop app (also used for SSRF).
   - Includes 2 API endpoints:
     - /api/logs
     - /api/health
+  - If you don't care about the SSRF and only want to use it for logging you can expose it on `0.0.0.0` by removing `127.0.0.1` from the docker-compose file (or use it with the SSRF, reboot (logs are persisted) after CTF and remove `127.0.0.1`).
 - Docker-compose included to easily start and stop everything

 ## Includes the following vulnerabilities: